-Skills in the Heroism tree are focused around cart defence and unlocking more mission slots.
+Skills in the Heroism tree are focused on cart defense and unlocking more mission slots.

 Skills in the Recruitment tree increase the maximum number of fighters in your caravan and the potential quality of recruits.

-Each type of fighter has a specific selection of talents that they may have one of when you recruit them.
+Each type of fighter has a specific selection of talents that they may have when you recruit them.

-There are three classes of hero; Scouting, Organisation and Combat.
+There are three classes of heroes; Scouting, Organisation, and Combat.
 You can have one of each type with the caravan at any given time.

-You can fire fighters and heroes from your caravan immediately from the Security sidebar.
+You can fire firefighters and heroes from your caravan immediately from the Security sidebar.

-You can spend coins in taverns to try to unlock rumours, which will cause a specific good to become available at an excellent price for a time.
+You can spend coins in taverns to unlock rumors, which will cause a specific good to become available at an excellent price for a time.

 Each of the major cities has a townhouse available to buy for an exorbitant fee.